 If convenience is key and you don’t particularly need a battery or wifi, then this is among the best mini projectors for iPhone and other mobile device movie watching.
 It has a very long 50,000 hour bulb life, class competitive brightness of 3600 lux, and contrast ratio of 2000:1, the same as with the more expensive Vamvo L4200.

 This Topvision mini projector is also easy to connect to an iPhone or iPad; just plug your lightning-USB cable into the USB port and it supports screen mirroring.
 Native resolution is on the low side for today’s projectors, at 800×480 as opposed to the 1280×720 the Vamvo offers.

-We only considered plug-in projectors with a brightness of 2600 lux or higher; this way you can use the projector in a medium sized home theater or even a dimly lit conference room without much trouble.
-We also looked for contrast ratios of at least 2000:1, so that the image will appear sharp and easy to see.
+We only considered plug-in projectors with a brightness of 2600 lux or higher; this way you can use the projector in a medium-sized home theater or even a dimly lit conference room without much trouble.
+We also looked for contrast ratios of at least 2000:1, so that the image quality will appear sharp and easy to see.

 For home mini projectors we looked for connectivity options and favored models with both USB and HDMI as well as VGA ports.
 This adds versatility and gives you plenty of options for plugging your devices in.
 Wifi wasn’t a requirement but we did consider it a bonus, as with the ability to interface with smart home devices like Fire TV.

 Another option to consider that just missed our list is the Viewsonic M1 – an LED Portable Projector with Harman Kardon® Speakers.
 The M1 features a 30,000 hour LED light source, 854 x 480 resolution, six hour battery life and comes with a smart stand for 360 degree projection.